The 3 step rule to holding a productive meeting

 Practice makes perfect.

 Pat Libby is a San Diego based management consultant to nonprofits and philanthropies.
-She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations since 1978.
+She has served as an academic, senior executive, board member, and consultant to innumerable nonprofit organizations and foundations for more than three decades.

 Get in touch for more information, or to schedule a free consultation.